Snowflake-Labs/sfquickstarts/site/sfguides/src/improvado/improvado.md

 # Improvado Guide
 <!-- ------------------------ -->
-## Overview
+## Introduction
 Duration: 2

 This guide will show you how to connect your Snowflake database to Improvado platform, manage user & data access, and understand how AI Agent uses your Snowflake data for analytics & marketing data governance.

+### Improvado Platform Overview

-Improvado is AI-powered marketing analytics & intelligence and provides secure and efficient data integration across your Snowflake databases.
+Improvado is an AI-powered composable marketing analytics & intelligence platform that provides secure and efficient data integration across Snowflake databases.

+Improvado platform is comprised of two main components: **Data Platform** and **AI Agent**.

-Improvado's core product focuses on providing robust Extract, Transform, Load (ETL) capabilities.
+Improvado's core product focuses on providing robust Extract, Load, Transform (ELT) capabilities.
 It supports over 500 data sources for seamless data extraction and load.

-AI Agent allows you to automatically analyze your Snowflake data, generating valuable metadata and ensuring accurate and consistent analytics reports.
-By leveraging advanced data profiling, AI Agent enhances your marketing data governance workflows, ensuring high data quality and compliance.
+On top of the core platform, the AI Agent enhances the value of your data by providing advanced analytics and governance capabilities.
+Our AI Agent offers several advanced features:

+- **Automated Data Analysis**: The AI Agent enables automatic analysis of your Snowflake data, ensuring that all data points are accurately processed and interpreted.
+- **Snowflake Metadata**: By generating comprehensive metadata, the AI Agent provides valuable context to your data, enhancing its usability for analytics and reporting.
+- **Marketing Data Governance**: Leverages advanced data profiling to ensure high data quality and compliance with marketing data governance workflows.
+- **Action Pulse**: Provides actionable insights on your marketing data, helping you make informed decisions and improve performance.
+- **Reverse ETL for Data Activation**: Transforms and routes data back into operational tools for activation, enabling data-driven actions across your marketing stack.

+This layered approach ensures that Improvado not only integrates and processes data effectively but also enriches it with insights and governance for better decision-making.

 The following diagram illustrates the overview of Improvado platform capabilities: